mihirscsharma/ARM-64-bit-Pipelined-CPU-Design/README.md

 # ARM-64-bit-Pipelined-CPU-Design
-This project implements a 64-bit ARM CPU with pipelining
+This project implements a 64-bit ARM pipelined CPU capable of executing a defined subset of ARM instructions.
+The design includes a five-stage pipeline (Fetch, Decode, Execute, Memory, Writeback) with support for data forwarding and one-cycle delay slots after load and branch instructions.
+It builds upon previous components developed in earlier labs, including the register file, ALU, and single-cycle CPU.
+Key challenges addressed include handling write attempts to register X31 (which must always output zero), resolving data hazards through forwarding logic, and correctly managing pipeline control for various instruction formats.